ioccc-src/winner/1986/august/README.md

 ./august
 ```

 NOTE: this entry is very likely to core dump after its output.

 ## Judges' remarks:

 This program computes a specific mathematical value.
 Simply compile
-and give it an infinite amount of stack space and cpu time.
+and give it an infinite amount of stack space and CPU time.
 Otherwise
 just be satisfied with the approximation displayed just before the core
 dump.